nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 **Examples:**

-- `addev ev/Orientation camp` adds a new event with the name `Orientation camp`.
+- `addev ev/ Orientation camp` adds a new event with the name `Orientation camp`.

 ### Deleting an event: `delev`